 SDoC (Supplier’s Declaration of Conformity) is a certification document issued to the public by device suppliers after verifying that their equipment complies with specified standards or requirements.

-① Although the relevant regULations themselves have not been updated, NBTC stated that multiple cases of unauthorized import of Wireless NVRs without SDoC have been detected recently.
+① Although the relevant regulations themselves have not been updated, NBTC stated that multiple cases of unauthorized import of Wireless NVRs without SDoC have been detected recently.

 ② More seriously, some devices use unapproved frequencies, causing significant interference to Thailand’s 2600MHz mobile communication band, which has attracted attention from multiple network operators and been formally reported to NBTC.